hhhwenjun/leetcode-note-java/Graph/Other Graph.md

         -   If you use a [Fibonacci heap](https://en.wikipedia.org/wiki/Fibonacci_heap) to implement the “min-heap”, extracting the minimum element will take $O(\log V)$ time while the key decreasing operation will take amortized $O(1)$ time, therefore, the total time complexity would be $O(E + V \log V)$.
         -   If you use a [Binary heap](https://en.wikipedia.org/wiki/Binary_heap), then the time complexity would be $O(V + E \log V)$.
     *   Space Complexity: $O(V)$.
 We need to store V vertices in our data structure.

+### Bellman-Ford Algorithm

+*   In a “graph with no negative-weight cycles” with N vertices, the shortest path between any two vertices has at most N-1 edges.
+*   No solution can be found when we have a “graph with negative weight cycles”.
+*   Time Complexity: $O(V \cdot E)$.
+In the worst-case scenario, when all the vertices are connected with each other, we need to check every path from every vertex; this results in $O(V \cdot E)$ time complexity.
+*   Space Complexity: $O(V)$.
+We use two arrays of length V. One to store the shortest distance from the source vertex using at most `k-1` edges.
+The other is to store the shortest distance from the source vertex using at most `k` edges.

 ## Network Delay Time (Medium #743)